Edible plants: vegetables and fruit.

 Best cooking methods: steaming, boiling, sautéing, or eating raw in salads.

 Swiss chard is more flavourful than spinach but milder than kale or mustard greens.
-It is high in magnesium.
 It’s more heat-resistant than other leafy greens making it good for cooking.

 Cruciferous vegetables.